-- Rooting does not wipe any data from your phone but we would strongly recommend that you backup all your contacts, messages, call-log, apps, etc. Here are some good free apps to help you with backing up your data.
+- Rooting does not wipe any data from your phone but we would strongly recommend that you backup all your contacts, messages, call log, apps, etc. Here are some good free backup apps to help you with backing up your data.

 - Put your device in USB Debugging mode from Settings> Developer Options>

-Since this tutorial is for Galaxy S3 I535 on Android 4.1.1 and 4.1.2 both, download the files accordingly- only different being the stock bootchain file.
+Since this tutorial is for Galaxy S3 I535 on Android 4.1.1 and 4.1.2 both, download the files accordingly- only difference being the stock boot chain file.
 For the sake of convenience put all the downloaded files in one folder.

 These are important but mandatory files.
 If you have them, just skip:

 - Download Samsung USB Drivers and install on your computer.
-Skip if you already have it: Download
+Skip if you already have it.

 These two files are meant to be downloaded by all: